 Chris holds a Masters in Composition from the University of Oxford and is a graduate of the Sydney Conservatorium of Music.
 Chris was one of only six composers worldwide to be selected by Sir Peter Maxwell Davies to attend his Advanced Composition course at the Dartington International Summer School.
 His composition teachers have included Sir Peter Maxwell Davies, Nigel Butterley, Kaija Saariaho, Robert Saxton, Elliott Gyger and Michael Smetanin.

-For theatre, Chris’ music includes scores for COSI and DOLL’S HOUSE, PART 2 directed by Sarah Goodes (Melbourne Theatre Company/Sydney Theatre Company), CLOUD NINE and A MIDSUMMER NIGHT’S DREAM directed by Kip Williams (Sydney Theatre Company); FASCINATION (Miniaturists 50 at the Arcola Theatre); THE COLD CLEAR ELSEWHERE (Edinburgh Fringe Festival); HARVEST (Gettysburg College, USA); THE MERCHANT OF VENICE (Buskins, Worcester College Oxford); ORPHANS, EIGHT and LOVE’S LABOURS LOST (Rough-Hewn).
+For theatre, Chris’ music includes: for Melbourne Theatre Company, scores for COSI (with Sydney Theatre Company), and DOLL’S HOUSE PART 2 directed by Sarah Goodes; CLOUD NINE and A MIDSUMMER NIGHT’S DREAM directed by Kip Williams (Sydney Theatre Company); FASCINATION (Miniaturists 50 at the Arcola Theatre); THE COLD CLEAR ELSEWHERE (Edinburgh Fringe Festival); HARVEST (Gettysburg College, USA); THE MERCHANT OF VENICE (Buskins, Worcester College Oxford); ORPHANS, EIGHT and LOVE’S LABOURS LOST (Rough-Hewn).

 Chris’ work OF SILENCE INTO SILENCE was premiered by Nicole Thompson and Brad Gill as part of the Judith Wright Project.
 At the same event, Chris conducted the premiere of Gill’s PATTERNS, recorded by the ABC.
 Chris featured as an emerging artist with both Speak Percussion and Halcyon and won the Youth Award in the Jean Bogan Memorial Prize for Piano Composition.
 He was selected for the Tenso Young Composers’ Workshop held in Sweden, where his music was workshopped by Eric Ericsons Kammarkör under the guidance of James Wood.
 He is the winner of the Joyful Company of Singers’ Young Composer Prize.